 Once the horizontal tracks are in place, hang vertical supports, no more than 32 inches apart.
 Install the supports as you did the horizontal tracks, either drilling directly into the stud or installing with wall anchors.

-Use a bolt cutter to cut shelves to desired length.
+Use a bolt cutter to cut shelves to desired length, based on your kitchen pantry plans.
 Be careful as you work, the edges will be sharp.
 Install shelf brackets into vertical supports.
 The desired height of each shelf will coincide with the plan you made in the first step.
 Place shelves onto brackets and snap into place.